Elan456/fastquadtree/README.md

 ![Ballpit_Demo_Screenshot](https://raw.githubusercontent.com/Elan456/fastquadtree/main/assets/ballpit.png)

 A simple demo of moving objects with collision detection using **fastquadtree**.
-You can toggle between quadtree mode and brute-force mode to see the performance difference.
+You can toggle between fastquadtree, pyqtree, and brute-force mode to see the performance difference.
+I typically see an FPS of ~70 with fastquadtree, ~25 with pyqtree, and <1 FPS with brute-force on my machine with 1500 balls.

 See the [runnables guide](https://elan456.github.io/fastquadtree/runnables/) for setup instructions.